oneup03/VRto3D/README.md

 ## Base Installation

-- Get a multi-display configuration setup (see notes)
+- A multi-display configuration setup (see notes) will be the most compatible, but single displays can be used.
+Some mods or games may not work with a single display
 - Install SteamVR
 - Download the [latest release](https://github.com/oneup03/VRto3D/releases/latest) and copy the `vrto3d` folder to your `Steam\steamapps\common\SteamVR\drivers` folder
 - Edit the `Steam\steamapps\common\SteamVR\drivers\vrto3d\resources\settings\default.vrsettings` as needed